Klabauterman/snowball_stemmer_dart/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-This package is a wrapper of this package https://github.com/snowballstem/snowball It provides stemmers for multiple languages.
+Snowball stemmers for multiple languages.

 ## Features

+This package facilitates the compiled stemmers from this project: https://github.com/snowballstem/snowball

 Included stemmers: